Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 One dial can be used to scroll through the list of programs.
 Other dials are reserved for temperature and timer control.
 The main issue with this type of control panel is that moisture often seeps into the display.

 After a few months of regular use, it’s not uncommon to find yourself staring at a cloudy display.
 The same could be said about the dials.
-They’re not always easy to pull out and clean and they should be because they can get sticky.
+They’re not always easy to pull out and clean and should be because they can get sticky.

-You can also see when the food is done and know when to switch to another cooking mode.
+You can also see when the food is done and know when to switch to another cooking mode with an oven light.
 For example, when you want to broil a roast or give your pie a nice brown crust.

-There are many accessories that could come with countertop convection ovens: trays, racks, pans, baskets, etc. There are others, of course, but they are rarely included.
-For example, you can get a pizza stone with some convection toaster ovens.
+Many accessories could come with convection toaster ovens: trays, racks, pans, baskets, etc. There are others, of course, but they are rarely included.
+Toaster oven baking pans and dishes can be purchased separately.

-Nonetheless, very few manufacturers include it in the standard package.
-Instead they prefer to sell such accessories separately.
+Instead, they prefer to sell such accessories separately.
 Some toaster ovens may also come with a rotisserie function.
 In that case, a spit will almost definitely be included.

 The more accessories you get with your oven, the more things you’ll be able to cook right out of the box.
-If you want to bake a pizza, a pizza tray will suffice for a while, until you’re ready to take your baking game to a new level and invest in a good pizza stone.
+If you want to bake a pizza, a pizza tray will suffice until you’re ready to take your baking game to a new level and invest in a good pizza stone.

 Breville, Cuisinart, Panasonic, and Hamilton Beach are among the most popular manufacturers in this category.

 Of course, going for a renowned brand name also implies paying a slightly larger price.
 It will be worth it if you plan on using the oven a lot.
 That being said, there are many manufacturers outside the mentioned quartet that make high-quality convection ovens, often with lower price tags.

 Another thing you might want to check before buying a countertop toaster oven is the cable length.
-Not all power cables are long enough to accommodate your particular kitchen countertop arrangement.
+Not all power cables are long enough to accommodate your kitchen countertop arrangement.